 Day 1 - Go Country

 Creswell's Fourth of July parade is a local favorite packed full of marching bands, floats and beauty queens.
 Join the throngs at this classic event followed by food and festivities in the local park.
 There are lots down-home country activities to do in town.
 Sharpen up your sharpshootin' skills at the Creswell Clay Target Sports club, where a daily membership is available.
-Check to see if the Creswell Historical Museum is open and browse exhibits from yesteryear.
+Check to see if the Creswell Historical Museum is open (often only two Saturdays a month) and browse exhibits from yesteryear.
 No visit to Creswell is complete without a stop at the beloved Creswell Bakery for farm-to-table treats, and aviation fans may want to watch planes fly in and out of Hobby Field Airport or check out the Oregon Aviation Historical Society & Museum in nearby Cottage Grove (call ahead) — they have a pretty amazing collection of historic planes.

 Day 2 - Bucking Broncos, Boot Scootin', Barbecue & Booze

 Get in the rodeo mood at a local country bar.
 Eugene's The Cooler Restaurant & Bar has cornered the "country" territory with line dancing lessons and themed "Country nights" on Thursdays.

 Several wineries within 30 minutes of Eugene often host live country, bluegrass and folk music on the weekends — check their schedules.

 Day 3 - Stake out Springfield